Exams: a guide for students and parents

 Post Results Services

 Enquiry About Results/Post Results Services (for example; copy of script, review of marking) are available from the Exam Boards.
-Students must apply and pay for Post Result Services individually; Mangotsfield School will not apply for Post Results Services on behalf of students.
-Forms and deadline information will be available on GCE and GCSE result days, or from Mrs Hawker (Exams Officer) - late requests will not be accepted by the Exam Boards.
-We will not be applying and paying for any EAR on behalf of students.
+Students must apply and pay for Post Result Services individually through Mangotsfield School, students cannot apply directly with the Exam Board.
+Forms and deadline information will be available on GCE and GCSE result days in student result envelopes, or from Mrs Hawker (Exams Officer).
+Late requests will not be accepted by the Exam Boards.
+Mangotsfield School will not pay for any EAR/Post Results Service on behalf of students.

 A number of BTEC courses include an online test as part of the assessment process.
 These tests will take place at date and time arranged by the centre, however all exam rules also apply to online tests.
 These tests are an essential part of the course, and must be passed in order to claim the full award.
 Any retakes will be charged for.